dmytrochumakov/blog/content/posts/post-2/index.md

 +++
-title = 'How to build an Xcode project from CLI?' date = 2024-04-05T04:59:38+03:00 tags = ["tools", "CLI"] draft = false
+title = 'How to build an Xcode project using the CLI?' date = 2024-04-05T04:59:38+03:00 tags = ["tools", "CLI"] draft = false